Written by Rachel Hunter, Relationship Manager at Quill

 History repeating itself

 This isn’t the first time the FEG scheme has been in the spotlight.
 Earlier this year, dessert chain Doughnut Time announced the closure of a number of its stores due to financial difficulty.
-In 2016, Clive Palmers sacked Queensland Nickel workers, resulting in a payout of $73.9 million.
+In 2016, Queensland Nickel Pty Ltd terminated the employment of several workers, resulting in a payout of $73.9 million.
 This was reported to be the largest payout utilising FEG for a corporate collapse, according to the ABC.
 This resulted in a massive loss in wages and an even bigger loss in superannuation contributions, damaging the long-term retirement goals of impacted employees.

 Bad news for chocolate-lovers.https://t.co/8JplP0D82n